 Only when features are limited does it make more sense to sign a contract for a fixed budget.
 In most cases, when there are multiple features, integrations with databases or other systems, and a project is going to involve several stages of development, should the costings scope reflect that.

 Work with your development teams to create the most accurate estimate possible, including timescales and deliverables required from both sides.
-Before going ahead, make sure both parties agree who’s responsible for the various actions that need to be taken.
+Before going ahead, make sure both parties agree on who’s responsible for the various actions that need to be taken.
 And have a process in place for keeping on budget and making adjustments as needed.

 Understanding risk is an important part of the software development process.